 Back at the hospital, the staff confirmed that three grads had actually hit the tomato field, which provided the main ingredient for the daily-baked pizza for the army, then ordered positively not to disclose to the media where they hit.

-Standing up in the back of the pick up, he fired away from behind a flat metal shield all the way up to his neck, making the kalashnikovs on the back seat next to us rattle and shake and nearly drop and hit the floor.
-At Dafnyia, a mujah, taking advantage of the endless stalemate, was sleeping right on top of the dunes of the last container (albeit the last for the last 6 weeks), holding on to his AK 47 in his sleep.
-Another one was preparing to launch a rpg, which they usually describe as rgb, like the acronym of primary colors, red, blue and green.
+Standing up in the back of the pick up, he fired away from behind a flat metal shield all the way up to his neck, making the kalashnikovs on the back seat next to us rattle and shake and nearly drop and hit the car floor.
+At Dafnyia, a mujah, taking advantage of the endless stalemate, was sleeping right on top of the dunes in the last container (helas the last for the last 6 weeks), holding on to his AK 47 in his sleep.
+Another was preparing to launch a rpg, which in Libya is usually referred to as rgb, like the acronym of primary colors, red, blue and green.

 The 8 of july, return to safe haven Benghazi.
 On Al Jazera, a reporter in Dafnyia showed what just yesterday had been the furthest position for 6 weeks:

 the abandoned container where the shabab slept, the dunes on the container covered by a barrage of bullets.
 “Not to worry” reassured the reporter, they are doubling down exactly 6 km further: after 6 weeks of impasse, a new container had been placed just 160 km west from the snake’s head in Tripoli.

 On the road to Ajdabia, at the last check point before the city, some kids in uniform, by then part of a regular army of the revolution, posed proud for the camera with a brand new battery of their own brand new “hown”, made -they said- in South Korea, and a line up of their own grads, just out of the box from Russia, some still in the package marked “explosive”, guarded by a sleepy soldier lying on a mattress.